BenHall/learn-katacoda/datascience/jupyter-notebooks-42/04-deploying-the-jupyter-notebook.md

 * ``NOTEBOOK_IMAGE`` - The name of the image stream for the Jupyter notebook image, and the version tag, which you wish to use.
 * ``NOTEBOOK_PASSWORD`` - The password used to protect access to the Jupyter notebook.
 This cannot be left empty.
 * ``NOTEBOOK_MEMORY`` - The maximum amount of memory the Jupyter noteboook deployment is allowed to use.
-* ``ENABLE_JUPYTERLAB`` - Whether the JupyterLab web interface, rather than the class interface, is enabled.
+* ``ENABLE_JUPYTERLAB`` - Whether the JupyterLab web interface, rather than the classic web interface, is enabled.

 In the ``NOTEBOOK_PASSWORD`` field enter a password of ``secret``, and then click on _Create_.
 The _Template Instance Overview_ view for the deployment will be displayed.